gitadr/gatsbyPortfolio/src/content/notes/note_200404_WalkingIsAVirtue.md

 tags: ["Travel"]
 ---

-Bruce Chatwin discussing the virtues of walking.
+Bruce Chatwin, discussing the virtues of walking.
 What am I doing here.
 Page 139.

 I saw Werner once or twice after that.
 And he would phone me from fishing trips in Northumberland, where his brother-in-law was an Anglican parson.
 He was, I discovered, a compendium of contradictions: immensely tough yet vulnerable, affectionate and remote, austere and sensual, not particularly well-adjusted to the strains of everyday life but functioning efficiently under the extreme conditions.